 Occasionally, the family crest is named after the place to commemorate an ancestor’s birthplace.

-For example, the Amano clan used Sanbonmatsu (three pine trees) as their family crest because their ancestors originated from Sanbonmatsu Castle, located in Iwata County, Omi Province (present-day Shiga Prefecture).
+For example, the Amano clan used Sanbonmatsu (three pine trees) as their family crest because their ancestors originated from Sanbonmatsu Castle in Iwata County, Omi Province (present-day Shiga Prefecture).

 Also, The Matsura clan originated from Kajiya (paper mulberry valley) in Hirado, Hizen, so they used the paper mulberry leaf crest.